richadd79/Building-Airflow-Data-Pipeline-with-AWS-S3-and-Snowflake/README.md

 # Tools
 `Python` as the main pramming language used to write the etl pipeline.

-`SQL` to construct sql statements for database, tables and related setup.
+`SQL` to construct sql statements for creation of database, tables and related setup.

-`S3` as the main data source storage for the datasets
+`S3` as the main data source storage for the datasets.

-`Snowflake` as the final destination data warehouse
+`Snowflake` as the final destination data warehouse.

-`Apache Airflow` for the orchestration of the data pipeline
+`Apache Airflow` for the orchestration of the data pipeline.

-`Docker` as the os platform to run the airflow.
+`Docker` as the platform to run the airflow containers.

 # Database & SCHEMA Setup

-Before the ETL, firstly the we need to setup the following up in Snowflake
+Before the ETL, firstly we need to setup the following up in Snowflake

     DATABASE : TICKETS_DB